 The SynErgie project studies how energy-intensive industrial processes can be made more flexible in order to adapt them to the availability of renewable energy sources.

 - The Ariadne project analyses in a joint learning process between science and society how policy measures work – from individual sectors to the big picture.

-Economists, scientists, and civil society work in close cooperation in all of the projects.
-Together they develop solutions to the point of market maturity, in three phases spread over ten years – producing research that has results.
+In all projects, science, economy, industry and civil society work closely together.
+They jointly develop solutions to the point of market readiness in three phases spanning a total of ten years - research that delivers results.